 Next, in the Properties dialog box that appears, switch to the Security tab.

-Next, select Advanced and choose “Disable inheritance” option.
+Next, select Advanced and choose the “Disable inheritance” option.

 Next, click on the option “Remove all inherited permissions from this object” in the Block Inheritance window.
 When confirmed, the action will remove all inherited permissions from this object.